Conformal field theory on the plane: The bootstrap approach

-Using the decomposition \eqref{clcf} of the OPE coefficients, where we assume that $f_{R_1,R_2}^{R_3,\lambda}(v_i|x_j)$ is known, the associativity equation \eqref{cccc} reduces to an equation for the structure function $C_{R_1,R_2}^{R_3,\lambda}(x_1,x_2)$, and the sums over states $\sigma_s$ and $\sigma_t$ reduce to sums over representations $R_s$ and $R_t$.
+If all fusion multiplicities are trivial, then the OPE coefficients $C_{(\mathcal{R}_1,v_1),(\mathcal{R}_2,v_2)}^{(\mathcal{R}_3,v_3)}(x_1,x_2)$ are determined by symmetry up to overall factors that depend on the representations $\mathcal{R}_i$, but not on $v_i,x_j$.
+In the associativity equation \eqref{cccc}, the sums over the states $\sigma_s,\sigma_t$ can then be reduced to sums over the corresponding representations $\mathcal{R}_s,\mathcal{R}_t$, since everything that involves $v_s,v_t$ is determined by symmetry.
 If the symmetry algebra is large enough or the model simple enough, the number of representations in the spectrum can be small enough for the associativity equation to become tractable.
 To summarize,